How To: Plan A Winter Adventure

 Can you imagine arriving at a cold cabin and not being able to start a fire for lack of kindling?
 We’ll have plenty of clothing and winter sleeping bags so safety isn’t an issue.
 But comfort is . . .

-Remember, snow, ice and cold changes everything, and if you want to be comfortable and safe outdoors in the winter, you need plan ahead.
-Life isn’t a spectator sport.
-Get out and enjoy!
+Remember, snow, ice and cold changes everything, and if you want to be comfortable and safe outdoors in the winter, you need to plan a Winter Adventure more carefully

 Setting off for an unfamiliar destination in the winter is always a bit of a leap into the unknown.
 All you can do is ask as many questions as you can, learn as much as you can, and go on past experience in similar situations.
 If you don’t have experience to draw on, do your first adventure in a class situation such as the programs offered at the AMC New Hampshire Chapter’s Winter Workshops (www.amc-nh.org).
 Either that or try camping out in your own back yard or someplace else with an easy escape route if something goes wrong.